43615/dcim/README.md

 - `X` pops a string and a number and executes the string n times.
   - Examples: `[+]z2-X` sums the entire stack, `[Sa]z1-X` saves the entire stack to register 97, `[Lb]ZbX` loads the entirety of reg 98.
 - `q` now always exits regardless of where it's called from.
+  - If the [DRS](#Direct-register-number-selection) is set, its value is used as the exit code.
 - `Q` may behave slightly differently, TODO: test.
 - `&` pops a string and executes the file with that name as a macro script if it's accessible (like file mode).
 This enables easy usage of existing macros in interactive mode and splitting of scripts into multiple modular files.
 Because the script is executed in the same instance of dcim, it may overwrite register contents.
 - `$` pops a string and pushes the environment variable with that name if it exists.